 Non Normative comment

-Setting a Session Expiry interval of 0 and Clean Start to 1, is equivalent to setting CleanSession to 1 in the MQTT Specification Version 3.1.1.
+Setting a Session Expiry Interval of 0 and Clean Start to 1, is equivalent to setting CleanSession to 1 in the MQTT Specification Version 3.1.1.

-Setting no Session Expiry interval and Clean Start to 0, is equivalent to setting CleanSession to 0 in the MQTT Specification Version 3.1.1.
+Setting no Session Expiry Interval and Clean Start to 0, is equivalent to setting CleanSession to 0 in the MQTT Specification Version 3.1.1.

 Non normative comment

 Typically, a Client will always connect using the same Session Expiry interval.
 The choice will depend on the application.
 A Client using Session Expiry set to 0 will not receive old Application Messages and has to subscribe afresh to any topics that it is interested in each time it connects.
-A Client using a non zero Session Expiry will receive all QoS 1 or QoS 2 messages that were published while it was disconnected.
+A Client using a non zero Session Expiry Interval will receive all QoS 1 or QoS 2 messages that were published while it was disconnected.
 Hence, to ensure that you do not loose messages while disconnected, use QoS 1 or QoS 2 with no Session Expiry or a Session Expiry greater than zero.

 Non normative comment

-When a Client connects with long Session Expiry, it is requesting that the Server maintain its MQTT session state after it disconnects for an extended period.
-Clients should only connect with a long Session Expiry, if they intend to re connect to the Server at some later point in time.
+When a Client connects with long Session Expiry Interval, it is requesting that the Server maintain its MQTT session state after it disconnects for an extended period.
+Clients should only connect with a long Session Expiry, if they intend to re-connect to the Server at some later point in time.
 When a Client has determined that it has no further use for the session it should disconnect with Session Expiry 0.

 Non normative comment

 A Client might be connecting to a server using a network that provides intermittent connectivity.
-This Client can use a short Session Expiry so that it can re connect when the network is available again and continue reliable message delivery.
-If the client does not re connect, allowing the Session state to expire, then application messages may be lost.
+This Client can use a short Session Expiry Interval so that it can re-connect when the network is available again and continue reliable message delivery.
+If the Client does not re-connect, allowing the Session state to expire, then application messages may be lost.

 Non normative comment

-If the client connects using this protocol, then re connects using the MQTT V3.1.1 protocol using CleanStart 0 before the session has expired, the Session state is kept indefinitely.
+If the Client connects using this protocol, then re connects using the MQTT V3.1.1 protocol using CleanStart 0 before the session has expired, the Session state is kept indefinitely.

 Non normative comment

 The Client can avoid implementing its own session expiry and instead rely on the Session Present flag returned from the Server to determine if the Session had expired.
-If the Client does implement its own Session Expiry it needs to store the time at which the Session state will be deleted as part of its Session state.
+If the Client does implement its own Session Expiry Interval, it needs to store the time at which the Session state will be deleted as part of its Session state.

 Non normative comment